actions.json

 • Wildcard Match: Uses wildcards to match any sequence of characters in the URL path.
 This can match single (using *) or multiple segments (using **). (see Path Matching below).

-• Example: /trade/* will match /trade/123 and /trade/abc, capturing only the first segment after /trade/.
+• Example: /trade/* will match /trade/123 and /trade/abc, but it only captures the first segment after /trade/.

 • Example: /category/*/item/** will match /category/123/item/456 and /category/abc/item/def.